 Thermoelectric Materials and Devices

-A key issue of our activities is the development of thermoelectric materials in the form of thin films (electrodeposition) and nanostructured bulk (spark plasma sintering).
-A variety of measurement techniques are employed for the characterization of the temperature dependant thermoelectric transport coefficients, e.g. physical property measurement system, direct characterization of Seebeck coefficient and electrical conductivity, laserflash method, and Seebeck microscan.
+A key issue of our activities is the development of thermoelectric materials in the form of thin films (electrodeposition) and nanostructured bulk (field-assisted sintering technology).
+A variety of measurement techniques are employed for the characterization of the temperature dependent thermoelectric transport coefficients, e.g. physical property measurement system, direct characterization of Seebeck coefficient and electrical conductivity, laserflash method, and Seebeck microscan.
 These activities are complemented by the fabrication of devices in different device architectures like thin films or pn-junction thermoelectric generators.

 Johannes Gooth, Gabi Schierning, Claudia Felser, and Kornelius Nielsch

 MRS BULLETIN Vol. 43, Issue 3 (Materials for Energy Harvesting) March 2018, pp. 187-192